fvhde/fvhde.github.io/_posts/2024-01-26-5W-Framework.md

 <ul>

 <li>Gives a structured plan, with suggested resources.</li>
-<li>Its adaptable- if our focus or timelines change, we can change the study plan.</li>
+<li>It's adaptable- if our focus or timelines change, we can change the study plan.</li>
-<li>Relevant- we can add or remove topics/elements of the plan where necessary (not possible in an ‘off the shelf’ course)</li>
+<li>Keeps it relevant- we can add or remove topics/elements of the plan where necessary (not possible in an ‘off the shelf’ course)</li>
 </ul>

 ### Talks

 ![Test Talks Wales, 'How to use ChatGPT for your own study plan', January 2024](/images/TTW_January2024.jpg)

-As mentioned above I’ve personally used this framework as part of our development and learning in BJSS Test & Assurance, and it’s the basis of a talk I’ve presented at [Test Talks Wales](https://www.meetup.com/test-talks-wales/events/298323939/), [South West Test](https://www.meetup.com/south-west-test/events/301151914/) and [Ministry of Testing Talks Newcastle](https://www.meetup.com/mot-newcastle/events/298859530/).
+As mentioned above, I’ve used this framework both personally and as part of development and learning professionally in work, and it’s the basis of a talk I’ve presented at [Test Talks Wales](https://www.meetup.com/test-talks-wales/events/298323939/), [South West Test](https://www.meetup.com/south-west-test/events/301151914/) and [Ministry of Testing Talks Newcastle](https://www.meetup.com/mot-newcastle/events/298859530/).

 ![MoT Newcastle Group, 'How to use ChatGPT for your own study plan', JMarch 2024](/images/MoT_Newcastle.webp)